 On January 23, 2013, the Company granted to Mr. Gerkens 100,000 RSUs under the Company's 2011 Equity Incentive Plan.
-Under the terms of the grant, the RSUs may vest on January 31 of 2014, 2015, and 2016, with the number of RSUs that vest on each vesting date determined by multiplying 100,000 by the sum of (1) the percentage increase in operating income in the most recently completed fiscal year as compared to the results from the immediately preceding fiscal year (for example, on January 31, 2015, the percentage increase in operating income for the Company's 2014 fiscal year as compared to the results from the preceding fiscal year (for example, on January 31, 2015, the percentage increase in diluted earnings per share in the most recently completed fiscal year as compared to the results from the preceding fiscal year (for example, on January 31, 2015, the percentage increase in diluted earnings per share in the most recently completed fiscal year as compared to the results from the preceding fiscal year (for example, on January 31, 2015, the percentage increase in diluted earnings per share for the Company's 2014 fiscal year as compared to the Company's 2013 fiscal year).
-On January 31, 2015, the percentage increase in diluted earnings per share for the Company's 2014 fiscal year as compared to the Company's 2013 fiscal year).
-On January 31, 2014, 14,128 of these RSUs granted to Mr. Gerkens vested as there was no increase in operating income for the Company's 2014 fiscal year as compared to the Company's 2013 fisc fiscal year was 14.13%.
+Under the terms of the grant, the RSUs may vest on January 31 of 2014, 2015, and 2016, with the number of RSUs that vest on each vesting date determined by multiplying 100,000 by the sum of (1) the percentage increase in operating income in the most recently completed fiscal year as compared to the results from the immediately preceding fiscal year (for example, on January 31, 2015, the percentage increase in operating income for the Company's 2014 fiscal year as compared to the Company's 2013 fiscal year), plus (2) the percentage increase in diluted earnings per share in the most recently completed fiscal year as compared to the results from the preceding fiscal year (for example, on January 31, 2015, the percentage increase in diluted earnings per share for the Company's 2014 fiscal year as compared to the Company's 2013 fiscal year).
+On January 31, 2014, 14,128 of these RSUs granted to Mr. Gerkens vested as there was no increase in operating income for the Company's 2013 fiscal year as compared to the Company's 2012 fiscal year and the percentage increase in diluted earnings per share for the Company's 2013 fiscal year as compared to the Company's 2012 fiscal year was 14.13%.
+On January 27, 2015, 22,432 of these RSUs granted to Mr. Gerkens vested as there was no increase in diluted earnings per share for the Company's 2014 fiscal year as compared to the Company's 2013 fiscal year and the percentage increase in operating income was 22.43%.
 Any RSUs granted to Mr. Gerkens that do not become vested as of January 31, 2016 will be forfeited.
-In general, if (a) Mr. Gerkens's employment as the Company's Chief Executive Officer terminates other than in a circumstance under which he becomes entitled to receive the severance benefits described in the letter agreements between the Company and Mr. Gerkens (see the section entitled "Letter Agreements with Mr. Gerkens" below), (b) he fails or ceases to serve as the Executive Chairman of the Company as set forth in the letter agreements, or (c) following the termination of his services as Executive Chairman of the Company as set forth in the letter agreements, or (c) following the termination of his services as Executive Chairman of the Company, he fails to make himself available to consult with the Company as set forth in the letter agreements, then any portion of the RSUs that have not otherwise become vested prior to the applicable event described in (a), (b) or (c), will be forfeited upon his termination of service.
+In general, if (a) Mr. Gerkens's employment as the Company's Chief Executive Officer had terminated other than in a circumstance under which he became entitled to receive the severance benefits described in the letter agreements between the Company and Mr. Gerkens (see the section entitled "Letter Agreements with Mr. Gerkens" below), (b) Mr. Gerkens fails or ceases to serve as the Executive Chairman of the Company as set forth in the letter agreements, or (c) following the termination of his services as Executive Chairman of the Company, Mr. Gerkens fails to make himself available to consult with the Company as set forth in the letter agreements, then any portion of the RSUs that have not otherwise become vested prior to the applicable event described in (a), (b) or (c), will be forfeited upon his termination of service.
 However, if Mr. Gerkens's employment or consulting arrangement is terminated due to his death or disability, the unvested RSUs will remain outstanding and eligible for further vesting as described above.